dfirebaugh/bbook/docs/src/getting_started.md

 `bbook serve` will serve the `.book` dir by default.
 It will also create any markdown files that are linked in the `SUMMARY.md` file (if they don't exist).

-> Any file changes will be automatically be rebuilt (however, auto page reload isn't working yet).
+> Any file changes will be automatically be rebuilt.